Last Updated on June 20, 2022 by Rat Race Running

 Time can be our fiercest enemy or our greatest ally.
 It all depends on how well we use it.

-Plan for your retirement as early as you started earning.
+Plan for your retirement as early as you start earning.
 It does not matter how much or how little your salary is.

-There are so many investment vehicles that you can take advantage of if you start early.
-Even as small as P5,000 can get you going.
+You can take advantage of so many investment vehicles if you start early.
+Even as small as P100 can get you going.
 The most common products are mutual funds, UITF (Unit Investment Trust Fund), VUL (Variable Universal Life Insurance), and the stock market.

 Though there is no guarantee, the historical performance says it all.
-The longer you are invested, the lower the risks become, and the higher the earning potential.
+The longer you invest, the lower the risks and the higher the earning potential.

 Set your long-term goals.
 Define them to the specifics.
 Know how you can get them.
 Place a price tag.
 And put a deadline.

-Live in the Now and the Morrow.
-With one eye in the present while the other focused on the future.
+Live in the now and the tomorrow, with one eye in the present while the other focused on the future.

-Regret is one of the saddest words in the vocabulary.
+Regret is one of the saddest words in the English vocabulary.
 So while living in the present, try enjoying it as much as possible and spending time with your loved ones.

 Know your middle ground.
 Prioritize and even compromise at times.

 Remember that you don’t need to wait for retirement to enjoy life.
 Live one day at a time but also think forward.

-Most importantly, always thank God for all the blessings that you received and will receive along the way.
+Most importantly, always thank God for all the blessings you received and will receive along the way.